Welcome to Hypnosis for Running.

 It is a great joy for me to run along the sea front where I live in Bournemouth.
 Running beside the sea, breathing in plenty of sea air in all seasons is wonderful.
 When training for trail events and ultra marathons, I get to run in the beautiful Purbecks and along the Jurassic Coast which is stunning and a huge privilege.

 My legs and feet get a lot more respect from me as I have aged and am not as frivolous about my health as when I was running in my twenties.
-Where I once had soft baby feet, blisters upon blisters have turned them into tough hard leathery things that give me an unfair advantage at the firewalk charity events have taken part in.
+Where I once had soft baby feet, blisters upon blisters have turned them into tough hard leathery things that give me an unfair advantage over my wife when walking through our children’s lego-strewn bedrooms.

 This all gives you a taste of my ongoing running experience, filled with challenges, laughs and the odd pain in the arse.
 I prefer training in the cold, us red-heads were not designed for the warmer climes and I find training in the Summer months tougher and more physically demanding.